Photo is of the 1860 Wilmington Agricultural Society broadsheet that will be auctioned off as part of the Silent Auction.

 SATURDAY, AUGUST 7

 9:15 to 10:30 Parade Participants can take a special Moover shuttle from the Old School out the the staging area.
 The shuttle will do continuous loops from the Old School so it will be picking up participants about every 15 to 20 minutes.
 Please do not leave your car at the staging area - there simply isn't room.
-If you cannot ride your float out to the staging area we suggest doing as much carpooling into the Village as possible and then take the shuttle.
+If you cannot ride your float out to the staging area we suggest doing as much carpooling into the Village as possible and then take the shuttle or have someone drop you off.
 There will be some parking available at the east end of the soccer field.
 You can access this parking between Dunkin' Donuts and Family Dollar.
 Thank you for your cooperation.

 11:00 The PARADE starts at the west side of town at Chimney Hill Road.
 It proceeds through the center of town and then turns and goes to the Old School.
 There is excellent viewing all along the route but the judges and our beloved older citizens will be at the Vermont House and Bartleby's.
 We expect 7 bands and many local floats.
 In 2010 the Boyds had 5 floats.
 How many will they have this time?
 Be sure to watch for the special local graduates who will carry the banner and the young students who will escort them.
 Our Grand Marshals were selected for the years of service they have given to the town.